Clinton-Davis/chow/README.md

 - I tested the forms for form validation, making sure it displayed the Error message if input fields do not meet criteria.

-- I sent it to the Slack Community for Feedback.
+- I sent it to the Slack community for feedback.

-- I run the application through [Website Responsive Testing](https://responsivetesttool.com) to make sure it is responsive.
+- I ran the application through [Website Responsive Testing](https://responsivetesttool.com) to make sure it is responsive.
 Below is a list of devices:

  <details>
 <summary>Mobiles</summary>